mzattera/predictive-powers/docs/index.md

 and handlng corresponding calls.
 It starts by creating a tool (`GetCurrentWeatherTool`) that returns the weather in a given location, provided by the agent.
-Notice that, to define function parameters, we use schema annotations on a class we defiined ad-hoc; alternatively, you can create a list of `ToolParameter`s, if you find that more convenient.
+Notice that, to define function parameters, we use schema annotations on an ad-hoc class; alternatively, you can create a list of `ToolParameter`s, if you find that more convenient.
 The code then adds the function to a capability that is attached to the agent.
 Finally, the code includes a conversation loop where it checks whether the agent issues any tool call;
 when this happens, the function is invoked and its results returned to the agent.

-Notice how the below coode works without change regardless:
+Notice how the below code works without change regardless:

   * Whether you use the chat or the assistants API.
   * Whether your model uses single or parallel function calls.

+ To cause a tool invocation, just ask for the weather in some city.

  ```java
 import java.util.ArrayList;
 import java.util.Collection;